Filing a Virginia Workers Compensation Claim for Benefits

 You’re probably reading this article because you’re not a workers compensation expert.
 We get it.
 Corey Pollard is an experienced workers compensation attorney.
 So we’ll start from the beginning by explaining what is a workers compensation claim in Virginia.

 Let’s break it down: A workers compensation claim is a claim against an insurance policy that every employer in Virginia who regularly employs 3 or more workers must carry.
-It doesn’t matter what caused your work accident: an unavoidable accident, a third party acting negligently, your own negligence, or a co-worker’s mistake.
+It doesn’t matter what caused your work accident: an unavoidable accident, a third party acting negligently, your own negligence, your employer’s violation of an OSHA safety rule, or a co-worker’s mistake.
 A workers compensation claim is an insurance claim seeking benefits for a work injury or occupational disease.

 Workers comp helps injured workers in that it provides benefits even if the accident was your fault.
 It helps employers by allowing them to avoid large jury verdicts that could cripple their business and force them to file for bankruptcy or close.

 Workers compensation insurance pays two types of benefits in most cases:

 - Medical benefits – you’ll receive medical treatment for the work injuries caused or exacerbated your accident (referred to as a lifetime Award of medical benefits); and,

 - Indemnity benefits – these are cash payments for lost wages, permanent disability, and possibly a lump sum settlement to resolve your workers comp claim.

 You should file a Virginia workers compensation claim against your employer’s insurance policy if you are hurt on the job.
 It doesn’t matter what type of accident (slip and fall, car accident, electrocution, etc.) or occupational disease (heart disease, lung disease, cancer, carpal tunnel syndrome, etc.), you should still file a workers compensation claim in Virginia.
 Then contact an experienced Richmond, Virginia work accident lawyer.